 PROJECT OVERVIEW

 Highway 101 is the busiest corridor in San Mateo County and is essential for getting people and goods to where they need to go.
 The corridor includes many types of transportation on and off the highway that connect the community including travel by foot, car, bus, bicycle, train, and ferry.
-The San Mateo County Transportation Authority’s (TA) vision for 101 is to be an interconnected corridor which serves the needs of all travelers in San Mateo County, no matter how they choose to travel.
+The San Mateo County Transportation Authority’s (SMCTA) vision for 101 is to be an interconnected corridor which serves the needs of all travelers in San Mateo County, no matter how they choose to travel.

 Fact Sheet Hoja Informativa 情况介绍